 Before a pranayama class at RIMYI in Pune last August, we students were sprawled on our mats.
 Some sitting, some chatting; others, like me, lying down leg stretches.
 When the teacher, Rajlaxmi, entered the room and settled herself on a bolster, I swung up, sit-up style.
 “Lie back down!” she yelled.
 What?
 In a flash, we…… Continue reading Yoga protocol: why does it matter?

 A friend pointed me to a blog post, “Please, NO Lifts in Shoulderstand,” by Sandra Sammartino, a yoga teacher based in White Rock, BC.
 My initial response?
 No way.
 In Salamba Sarvangasana the overwhelming majority of people need shoulder support, such as folded blankets.
 Then I stopped and caught myself.
 In my prior post, “Learning on your…… Continue reading Unsupported shoulderstand?

 Skimming through an issue of Common Ground, a Bay Area “consciousness” magazine, I spotted a photo of a slim young woman in Dhanurasana.
 Her pose was all wrong, painfully so, with a collapsed chest, convex thoracic spine, and widely splayed knees.
 The image accompanied a woman’s essay on surviving depression and addiction with the help of yoga.
 Incredibly, the image must have…… Continue reading No false praise in Iyengar yoga

 A few months ago, one of my original yoga teachers, Donald Moyer, observed my Tadasana.
 Under his scrutiny, I tried extra hard to perfect my pose.
 To my surprise, he said, “You’re tucking your pelvis.”
 What?
 If left to its own devices, my body is overly mobile in the lumbar spine.
 I am a natural pelvic…… Continue reading Pelvic tilt: how much is too much?

 Recently a physiotherapist asked me to stand, feet apart, facing a mirror.
 When I did, she said, “Your feet are slightly turned inward.”
 In the mirror I saw my feet aligned in Tadasana.
 I then repositioned them to show my natural alignment, a bit more outwardly turned (yet still more or less parallel).
-That made me reconsider my Tadasana feet: To avoid excess turnout (a common misalignment), have I been overdoing it the opposite way?
-Determining whether feet are parallel requires observation of the “midline” of the foot–a line between the second and third toes to the mid heel.
-If your feet are narrow and oblong, both inner and outer … Continue reading Tadasana feet: what is parallel?
+That made me reconsider my Tadasana feet: To avoid excess turnout…… Continue reading Tadasana feet: what is parallel?

-Last month, I stumbled upon a yoga presentation by Patricia Walden on her 60th birthday.
+http://youtu.be/VAaxoSMX3kU Last month, I stumbled upon a yoga presentation by Patricia Walden on her 60th birthday.
 Wow.
 Her backbends are awesome and need no comment.
 But it got me thinking about yoga videos, performances, and “demonstrations.”
 Bear in mind, I’m talking not about instructional videos.
 I’m focusing on displays done silently or, more likely, accompanied by music.
 Some are professionally shot, such as the Briohny Smyth…… Continue reading Yoga “demonstrations” in the YouTube age